 - C.B.
-Johnston writing for Western Management Magazine in 1978 far between and in strong demand by other outstanding schools - particularly in the U.S. Together with the associate deans, I made a practice of traveling to visit many faculty prospects on their home grounds to personally present our offers to them and their spouses, usually over dinner.
+Johnston writing for Western Management Magazine in 1978 outstanding schools - particularly in the U.S. Together with the associate deans, I made a practice of traveling to visit many faculty prospects on their home grounds to personally present our offers to them and their spouses, usually over dinner.